Wondrushh/MeteorShower/README.md

 # MeteorShower
 This is a game for MATLAB.
 You shoot asteroids with lasers and score.
+If you have any problems, open a new issue and I will have a look.
 <h2>How to run</h2>
 <ul>
   <li>Install MATLAB</li>